Quick Facts: Earning an Ed.D. in Illinois

 University of Illinois at Chicago

-Doctoral students in UIC’s College of Education (COE) are eligible for tuition waivers, UIC awards, and a number of graduate fellowships.
+Doctoral students in UIC’s College of Education (COE) are eligible for tuition waivers, graduate awards, and a number of graduate fellowships.
 There are one or two COE graduate scholarships and assistantships that may be worth investigating.

 University of Illinois at Urbana-Champaign